bcosca/fatfree/readme.md

 $f3->set('buddy',['Tom','Dick','Harry']);
 ```

-However, if you simply insert `{{ @buddy }}` in your template, PHP 5.4 will replace it with `'Array'` because it converts the token to a string.
-PHP 5.4, on the other hand, will generate an `Array to string conversion` notice at runtime.
+However, if you simply insert `{{ @buddy }}` in your template, PHP will replace it with `'Array'` because it converts the token to a string.
+PHP, on the other hand, will generate an `Array to string conversion` notice at runtime.

 F3 allows you to embed expressions in templates.
 These expressions may take on various forms, like arithmetic calculations, boolean expressions, PHP constants, etc. Here are a few examples:-